AdvancedCustomFields/acf/README.md

 * Email based ticket system
 * Community forum

-These channels can be accessed from our [support website here](https://support.advancedcustomfields.com/)
+These channels can be accessed from our [support website](https://support.advancedcustomfields.com/).

-## Contributing to WooCommerce
+## Contributing

-If you have a patch, or stumbled upon an issue with WooCommerce core, you can contribute this back to the code.
+If you have a patch, or stumbled upon an issue with ACF core, you can contribute this back to the code.
 Please create a new github issue with as much information as possible.